-A workplace comedy from Michael Schur and Greg Daniels, The Office is arguably the most recognizable television show of the millennium.
-It revolves around the employees of the fictional Dunder Mifflin Paper Company as they go about their professional and personal lives, and form long-lasting relationships with each other.
-A dysfunctional boss, office pranksters and a host of kooky employees make The Office the beloved juggernaut that it is today.
+A workplace comedy from Michael Schur and Greg Daniels, The Office is arguably one of the most recognizable comedy shows of the millennium.
+It revolves around the fictional Dunder Mifflin Paper Company employees as they go about their professional and personal lives and form long-lasting relationships with each other.
+A dysfunctional boss, office pranksters, and a host of kooky employees make The Office the beloved juggernaut that it is today.

 1. Seinfeld (1989-1998)

-Often described as “a show about nothing”, Seinfeld was created by comedians Larry David and Jerry Seinfeld, with the latter starring as a fictionalized version of himself.
-The show follows the lives of four friends — Jerry, his ex-girlfriend, Elaine, George and Cosmo Kramer, as they deal with ups and downs in their life in New York.
-The show popularized the format of sitcoms set around a group of single friends, focusing on the little details and happenings of their life instead of major storylines focused on dramatic events.
-Seinfeld has superseded its status as a television show since its introduction and is regularly touted as an influence in shaping modern comedy.
+Often described as “a show about nothing,” Seinfeld was created by comedians Larry David and Jerry Seinfeld, with the latter starring as a fictionalized version of himself.
+The show follows the lives of four friends — Jerry, his ex-girlfriend, Elaine, George, and Cosmo Kramer, as they deal with ups and downs in their life in New York.

-The resurgence of comedy shows that play upon different genres, as well as the revival/reunions of popular shows such as F.R.I.E.N.D.S proves that these shows retain their massive appeal.
-Not only do they please their old fans, but due to the easy accessibility of streaming services, have amassed new fans over time.
-Familiar premises regarding friends and family, slapstick humor and an overall feel-good nature of these programs make for easy viewing.
+Here we are, then!
+These are our picks for the best TV comedies of all time.
+The resurgence of comedy shows that play upon different genres and the revival/reunions of popular shows such as F.R.I.E.N.D.S proves that these shows retain their massive appeal.
+Not only do they please their old fans, but due to the easy accessibility of streaming services, they have amassed new fans over time.
+Familiar premises regarding friends and family, slapstick humor, and the overall feel-good nature of these programs make for easy viewing.
 Perfectly for long binge-watching sessions and prone to garnering passionate fandoms, comedy shows are clearly here to stay.